ramelaaa/subreddit-api/README.md

 ## About

-This app uses Node JS
+This app uses Node JS with Snoowrap library

 ## Production Link on Heroku